I am a quantum chemist with expertise in quantum mechanics, linear algebra,

 thesis

-focused on developing quantum wavefunction methods tailored for
+focused on developing quantum many-body methods tailored for

 I helped develop